Violence has erupted in the Gabonese capital after President Ali Bongo was declared winner of a presidential election.

-"We've never seen results like these, even during the father's time," he added.
+"We've never seen results like these, even during the father's time."

 Opposition delegates in the electoral commission boycotted a vote to approve the results on Wednesday and they have vowed to fight for a recount.

-A spokesman for Bongo's campaign, Alain-Claude Bilie-By-Nze, called the vote "free, democratic and transparent", according to AP.
+A spokesman for Bongo's campaign, Alain-Claude Bilie-By-Nze, called the vote "free, democratic and transparent", according to the AP news agency.

 Before the interior ministry's announcement, the European Union, which monitored the election, renewed a call for Gabon to publish "detailed results" for every polling station, urging all actors to help keep peace.